Gigaspaces/xap-docs/site/content/xap/12.2/admin/data-partitioning.markdown

 If the relevant target space or its backup space is not active an error message will be thrown.
 {{% /tip %}}

-## Hash based Load-Balancing Calculator
+## Hash-Based Load Balancing Calculator

-See below Hash based Load-Balancing Calculator that calculates the target space of a given routing value.
+See the below hash-based load balancing calculator that calculates the target space of a given routing value.
 You may change this to use String based routing values or numerical values.